-Note: The public inspection file must contain all written and email comments and suggestions received from the public concerning operation of the station.
+Note: Whether they have transitioned to the online public file or not, stations must retain at their main studio, all written and email comments and suggestions received from the public concerning operation of the station.
 However, obscene and defamatory letters and letters by people who have requested that their comments be kept confidential need not be placed in the public inspection file.
 Based on informal conversations with the FCC's staff, though, it may be wise to retain such letters in a "non-public" file rather than to discard them.
 If an FCC inspector visits the station, the "non-public" file should be made available to the inspector upon request.
 The retention requirement applies only to email messages "sent to a publicly advertised" email address, "or to station management," so personal emails to station staff need not be retained.
+Stations are not required to retain comments left on social media websites such as Facebook.
 The station may store emails in a computer or on a computer disk, but must be prepared to make them immediately available for inspection at the station's main studio upon request by providing either a copy of the disk or access to a computer terminal where the emails may be read.
 There should be a prominent notice in the folder indicating where the email is stored and how it can be accessed.
-When the FCC adopted the current version of the public file rule, it stated that it was eliminating the requirement that television stations separate letters from the public into two separate folders - one for programming-related letters and one for nonprogramming-related letters.
-However, the language of § 73.1202 of the Commission's Rules containing this requirement was never actually changed.
+When the FCC adopted the current version of the public file rule, it stated that it was eliminating the requirement that television stations separate letters from the public into two separate folders one for programming-related letters and one for non-programming-related letters.
+However, the language of Section 73.1202 of the Commission's Rules containing this requirement was never actually changed.
 Therefore, it is advisable that television stations continue to separate public correspondence into programming and non-programming folders.
+Note: as mentioned above, stations should not place letters and email from the public in the online public file, but should continue to maintain these items in local inspection files at their main stations in paper or electronic form.
+On May 25, 2016, the FCC initiated a rulemaking proceeding to consider eliminating the requirement that broadcasters maintain letters and emails from the public in the public inspection file, but that proceeding remains pending as of the date of this publication.